 There are quite a few here and, when I visited, some of the females had little joeys in their pouches (which is always super cute).
 You won’t have any trouble spotting them.

-Generally the Magnetic Island rock wallabies will come right up to you because they want food and a lot of people feed them.
+Generally, the Magnetic Island rock wallabies will come right up to you because they want food and a lot of people feed them.

-There’s a sign that says you really shouldn’t feed them but, if you do, to make sure it’s either pellets from the newsagent or things like carrots and apples.
+There’s a sign that says you really shouldn’t feed them but, if you do, make sure it’s either pellets from the newsagent or things like carrots and apples.

 Toad races